 You’re finally about to remodel your home.
-After deliberation, you have determined what you will be able to accomplish on your own, and what will need to be outsourced.
+After deliberation, you have determined what you can accomplish independently and what will need to be outsourced.
 That’s when you’re ready to choose a contractor.
-You may already know the basic steps for picking one who’s right for you:

 · Interview them